Avinoam Shalem: Biography

 Shalem was born in Haifa, Israel in 1959.
-He received his B.A. from the University of Tel Aviv, M.A. from the University of Munich before earning a PhD from the University of Edinburgh in 1995.
-He worked for the Khalili Collections and taught at the University of Munich prior to joining the Columbia faculty in 2013.
+He received his B.A. from the University of Tel Aviv, M.A. from LMU Munich before obtaining a PhD from the University of Edinburgh in 1995.
+He worked for the Khalili Collections and taught at LMU Munich prior to joining faculty at Columbia University in 2013.
 He was also a visiting professor at Villa I Tatti, and guest professor at Clark Art Institute and Jawaharlal Nehru University.
 Shalem's research focuses on medieval Islamic, as well as Jewish and Christian art.

 In 2020, he was appointed 24th Director of the American Academy in Rome, where he was a 2016 resident.
 He stepped down in fall 2021 and returned to his teaching career at Columbia.

 In 2022, Shalem received a grant from the Getty Foundation to direct the Black Mediterranean project, which reconsiders the history of the relationship between Africa and Europe by shedding light on African influences on Mediterranean cultures.